Meet our finalists…

-You can click the links below to navigate to see each of the awards finalists.
+You can click the links below to navigate to see the finalists in each of the awards categories.

 • Meat Businesswoman Award – Foodservice

 • Meat Businesswoman Award – Craft Butchery

 • Meat Businesswoman Award – Training & Education

 Meat Businesswoman Award – Independent Retailing

 According to proposers, Karen has done it all: from starting as a nanny, to working in an office, to then transitioning into the butchery world, Karen has excelled at value added products and learned from last year’s category winner Bridget Borlase, as well as Irish international award-winning butcher Keith Walsh.
 She now runs one of Bridget B’s stores and is known for incredible customer service and dedication.
 She helps customers with all aspects including cooking and organising home delivery.
 Described as a joy to work with, Karen is regarded a natural, who puts so much effort and love into her work.

 Vale and Hills Family Butchers

 Anna has been nominated as a fantastic apprentice.
 Her butchery skills are described as brilliant, which she has achieved after such a short time in the industry.
 Her trainer believes she will have a long and great career in the field.
 Anna attended a leading butchery residential course, where she was reported as being a fabulous spirit, keeping the vibes up and ensuring all the apprentices were working effectively together.
 She brings the same attitude to her work, which contributes to making the butchery at the Vale and Hills a great butchery business.